-The Bank uses interest rate swaps to hedge part of the fair value exposure of bonds issued and fixed rate notes from changes in a rate index for USD (Libor), and of investments in fixed rate bonds.
-"Interest rate swaps" must replicate the terms of these positions.
+The Bank uses ("interest rate swaps") to hedge part of the exposure of the fair value of investments in bonds or debt issues to changes in interest rates.
+Interest rate swaps must replicate the terms of these positions.

 When using derivative instruments to hedge exposures from fluctuations in interest rates, the Bank is exposed to the counterparty risk of the derivative instrument.
 This risk is minimized by executing transactions with high credit-rating counterparties and liquidating operations with organized markets, in both cases with exchange of daily margins.